ginstrom/kanji-recognition/cline_docs/codebaseSummary.md

 ## Recent Significant Changes

+- [2025-05-16] Updated project documentation to focus on touch/stylus input optimization
+- [2025-05-16] Documented the improved B&W conversion algorithm for touch input
+- [2025-05-16] Reprioritized roadmap to focus on touch input optimization
+- [2025-05-16] Implemented basic kanji recognition model with CNN architecture
+- [2025-05-16] Created training pipeline with cross-entropy loss and Adam optimizer
 - [2025-05-15] Created load.py module with PyTorch Dataset implementation for loading kanji data from LMDB databases
 - [2025-05-15] Implemented comprehensive unit tests for load.py module
 - [2025-05-15] Fixed bug in datasplit.py to handle different character count keys in metadata ('character_counts' vs 'character_counts_etl9g')
-- [2025-05-12] Extracted `extract_item9g_image()` function from `extract_etl9g_images()` for better modularity
-- [2025-05-12] Created Makefile with commands for Docker Compose operations
-- [2025-05-12] Implemented `read_records()` generator function to improve modularity of record reading logic
-- [2025-05-12] Modified image processing to standardize images to 128x128 dimensions
-- [2025-05-13] Added 'clean' command to Makefile to delete all images from output/prep directory
-- [2025-05-13] Moved `crop_and_pad()` function from `parse.py` to `clean.py` for better code organization
-- [2025-05-13] Created `prepare.py` to implement the ETL pipeline for preparing the ETL9G dataset for ML training
-- [2025-05-13] Updated docker-compose.yml to mount the entire output/prep directory for better data persistence
-- [2025-05-13] Modified parse.py to use the correct output directory path that matches the Docker volume mount
-- [2025-05-13] Modified prepare.py to process ETL9G files individually and save to separate pickle files
-- [2025-05-13] Added checkpoint mechanism to prepare.py to resume processing from the last file
-- [2025-05-13] Added lmdb to requirements.txt and installed liblmdb-dev in Dockerfile for efficient key-value storage
+- [2025-05-15] Refactored datasplit.py to use LMDB databases for train, validation, and test splits with configurable ratios
 - [2025-05-14] Refactored prepare.py to use LMDB instead of pickle files for storing processed kanji data
 - [2025-05-14] Modified parse.py to no longer write PNG files to disk, improving efficiency by directly passing image data to prepare.py for LMDB storage
 - [2025-05-14] Created `lmdb_stats.py` script to read metadata from the LMDB database and provide comprehensive statistics about the kanji dataset
 - [2025-05-14] Renamed `parse.py` to `parse_etl9g.py` to better reflect its specific purpose in processing the ETL9G dataset
 - [2025-05-14] Added pytest and related packages to requirements.txt for unit testing
 - [2025-05-14] Created comprehensive unit tests for parse_etl9g.py, clean.py, and prepare.py modules
-- [2025-05-15] Refactored datasplit.py to use LMDB databases for train, validation, and test splits with configurable ratios
-- [2025-05-15] Implemented comprehensive unit tests for datasplit.py module
+- [2025-05-13] Modified prepare.py to process ETL9G files individually and save to separate pickle files
+- [2025-05-13] Added checkpoint mechanism to prepare.py to resume processing from the last file
+- [2025-05-13] Added lmdb to requirements.txt and installed liblmdb-dev in Dockerfile for efficient key-value storage
+- [2025-05-13] Created `prepare.py` to implement the ETL pipeline for preparing the ETL9G dataset for ML training
+- [2025-05-13] Moved `crop_and_pad()` function from `parse.py` to `clean.py` for better code organization
+- [2025-05-13] Added 'clean' command to Makefile to delete all images from output/prep directory
+- [2025-05-12] Modified image processing to standardize images to 128x128 dimensions
+- [2025-05-12] Implemented `read_records()` generator function to improve modularity of record reading logic
+- [2025-05-12] Created Makefile with commands for Docker Compose operations
+- [2025-05-12] Extracted `extract_item9g_image()` function from `extract_etl9g_images()` for better modularity

 ## Development Workflow